crate-workbench/cratedb-xlens/docs/index.md

+(index)=

-# XMover Documentation
+# CrateDB XLens

-Welcome to the XMover documentation!
-XMover is a comprehensive tool for managing CrateDB clusters, providing powerful commands for shard analysis, maintenance planning, and cluster optimization.
+Welcome to the XLens documentation!
+XLens is a comprehensive utility for analyzing CrateDB clusters.
+It provides powerful commands for shard analysis, maintenance planning, and cluster optimization.

 ## Getting Started

-XMover is designed to help CrateDB administrators make informed decisions about cluster maintenance, shard distribution, and performance optimization.
+XLens is designed to help CrateDB administrators make informed decisions about cluster maintenance, shard distribution, and performance optimization.

 ### Installation